 Between her three children, Rosenberg has seen nine diagnoses ranging from anxiety to Down syndrome.
 She raised her two daughters solo for five years after her first marriage ended.
 Years later, when a sonogram revealed that her son Ronen would have Down syndrome, she took it hard.
-“I just thought to myself, Why can’t anything ever be easy?” she says.
-“My girls are wonderful, but they’ve never been easy because all of the things they’ve struggled with.”
+(See: A Pregnant Mom’s Reaction to a Special Needs Diagnosis.)

-Instead of playing the pity card, Rosenberg is using her experience as a designer and a special needs mom to not only better her own children’s lives but also to pay it forward—in addition to launching a new business venture aimed at special needs families, she volunteers for a variety of charities and advocates for special needs moms everywhere through informal support networks she’s helped to create.
+Instead of playing the pity card, Rosenberg is using her experience as a designer and a special needs mom to not only better her own children’s lives but also to pay it forward—in addition to launching a business venture aimed at special needs families, she volunteers for a variety of charities and advocates for special needs moms everywhere through informal support networks she’s helped to create.

 Admittedly, her “on paper” resume is pretty intimidating, but spend five minutes talking to her and you’re instantly put at ease by her lack of ego and down-to-earth nature.
 (In fact, you might even find yourself asking if you can be her new best friend.)

 Born in: Fort Worth

 Lives in: Lakewood